jakemmarsh/grunt-requirejs-angularjs-sass-boilerplate/README.md

-grunt-requirejs-angularjs-boilerplate
+grunt-requirejs-angularjs-SASS-boilerplate
 =====================================

-A boilerplate for Grunt, RequireJS, and AngularJS to quickly get started.
+A boilerplate for Grunt, RequireJS, AngualrJS, and SASS.

 ---